|

 Again, your risk depends on your amount of exposure.

-What Are the Long-Term Effects of Formaldehyde Exposure?
+What Are the Long-Term Effects?

 Because formaldehyde is a carcinogen, long-term exposure to it could potentially lead to cancer.
 It could also cause ongoing irritation of the eyes, nose, throat, and skin.